daisysanchez/RShell/README.md

   Partners:
     Rachel Lau (862039557) and
     Daisy Sanchez (862119715)

+    Daisy Sanchez: Author of all src files.
+Contributions to README and tests Rachel Lau: Author of README and tests.
+Contributions to parser

 # Introduction
   This project is a command shell capable of executing standard BASH commands.
 It prompts the user, reads a line of command(s) (and connector(s)), executes the command(s), and repeats this process until the `exit` command is executed.